(Download a higher resolution picture by clicking on any picture below.)

 I turned to shoot pictures of the Phantom and saw it belch an unnatural bright orange flame for a moment.
 It wasn't a normal afterburner flame and something was clearly wrong.

-2-1/2 seconds after the initial explosion, the QF-4S+ Phantom II had rolled inverted.
+2-1/2 seconds after the engine compressor stall, the QF-4S+ Phantom II had rolled inverted.

 It descended, still nearly inverted.

-Navy Commander Michael Norman managed to get the Phantom upright again for a moment, but it immediately rolled to the right again.
+The Phantom rolled nearly upright again for a moment, but it immediately rolled to the right again and pitched nose down.

-Radar Intercept Officer Marine Captain Andrew Muhs ejected just 200 feet above the ground.
+Radar Intercept Officer Captain Muhs ejected just 200 feet above the ground.

-Captain Muhs' parachute had not opened when the seat carrying him disappeared into the expanding fireball.
+Captain Muhs' parachute had not opened when he disappeared into the expanding fireball.

 Composite image of the crash.

-The Ventura Sheriff's helicopter took off and flew directly across to the crash site.
+Ventura County Sheriff's Bell 205, N205VC took off and flew directly across to the crash site.

-The Ventura County Sheriff's Bell 212 leads a parade of emergency vehicles to the crash site.
+The Ventura County Sheriff's Bell 205 leads a fleet of emergency vehicles to the crash site.

 A troop of soldiers marched across the front of the crowd line to take position for crowd control.